oliverEddy/Chat-bot/Submission/planning/problem.md

 Input: Yes
 Output: That's just fine, there are plenty of quality shows without a mature rating.
 Would you still watch a show if it was 1000 plus episodes?
 Input: No
-Output: Okay, a shorter anime it is, despite only being 22 episodes Jobless reincarnation is one of my all-time favourites an absolute gem
+Output: Okay, a shorter anime it is, despite only being 22 episodes Jobless reincarnation is one of my all-time favourites and an absolute gem.